Aubins-Projects/ToDoListDB/README.md

 # ToDoListDB
-To do list tracker with a DB for persistenct
+To do list tracker with a DB for persistence